HD – Hip dysplasia

 1 veterinary radiologist: Elisabeth Ball (from 2020)

-3 veterinary radiologists among 20-25 consultants (over 24 months age)
+3 veterinary radiologists among 20-45 consultants (for cats over 24 months age)

 Left-Right difference Yes Unilateral if 1 hip normal